-RESPONSIBLE USE OF TECHNOLOGY: Harford County Public Schools provides telecommunications resources to its students for educational purposes.
+RESPONSIBLE USE OF TECHNOLOGY: HCPS provides telecommunications resources to its students for educational purposes.
 Telecommunications resources shall be used in accordance with the Responsible Use Procedure (RUP).
-By logging in to a telecommunications platform, students agree to the terms and conditions within the Harford County Public Schools RUP.
+By logging in to a telecommunications platform, students agree to the terms and conditions within the HCPS RUP.
 The RUP is available on www.hcps.org.

-Harford County Public Schools utilizes an outside Internet filtering company to ensure the safety of our students while they access the Internet.
-The use of this filter system also allows Harford County Public Schools to comply with the Child Internet Protection Act (CIPA).
+HCPS utilizes an outside Internet filtering company to ensure the safety of our students while they access the Internet.
+The use of this filter system also allows HCPS to comply with the Child Internet Protection Act (CIPA).
 Students are expected to demonstrate responsible and ethical behavior in the use of the resources as outlined in the RUP.

-YouTube: YouTube is utilized as an instructional tool for HCPS students.
+YouTube: YouTube is utilized as an instructional tool for HCPS students in Grades 3-12.
 YouTube is set to Restricted Mode on HCPS issued devices and through the HCPS network.
 Restricted Mode is a setting controlled by YouTube algorithms to hide potentially objectionable content.
 HCPS continues to monitor, evaluate, and update YouTube settings to minimize access to inappropriate content.
+Artificial Intelligence (AI): The AI implementation plan for Harford County Public Schools, including resources for employees, teachers, and students, can be found at HCPS.org.
+There you'll find valuable resources for both parents and students as we work to responsibly incorporate these emerging technologies into our educational environment while prioritizing security, privacy, and equitable access for all learners.
+Learn how our educators are thoughtfully adopting AI tools to support AI literacy and teach responsible practices for academic integrity.

-RESPONSIBILITIES SPECIFIC TO VIRTUAL INSTRUCTION:

-Parents/Guardians and students will have the following responsibilities specific to virtual instruction:
+RESPONSIBILITIES SPECIFIC TO VIRTUAL INSTRUCTION: Parents/Guardians and students will have the following responsibilities specific to virtual instruction: